 - The voltage gain is increased, it is 16 times or 24dB (Gdif=R3/R1), this extra output makes the EMG81 lifeless in comparison.
-Noise cancellation is better than in EMG81 because the balanced topology.
+Noise cancellation is better than in EMG81 because of the balanced topology.
 In the other hand, the double resonance effect pursued by EMG will be lost.

-- Coupling capacitors C1 and C2 can be decreased for more high end response or increased for more bass:
+- Coupling capacitors C1 and C2 can be decreased for more high-end response or increased for more bass:

 Seymour Duncan wiring Information.

-Free Stopmboxes Thread EMG81.
+Free Stompboxes Thread EMG81. (requires registration)

 Music Electronics Forum EMG81 Thread1 and Thread2.

 The Secrets of Electric Guitar Pickups by BuildYourGuitar.